 Following an initial meeting in Amsterdam in late 2016 we received an invitation in July from an Iraqi Oil company to visit Baghdad and discuss in more detail how OPC could assist them.
-As I had only just returned from a trip to Iran, and had been travelling a lot, I asked all qualified staff to form a queue if they wanted to go to Iraq.
+As I had only just returned from a trip to the Middle East, and had been travelling a lot, I asked all qualified staff to form a queue if they wanted to go to Iraq.
 Unfortunately the queue never formed!
 As all leaders need to do from time to time, I took it on the chin and booked myself onto the flight to Baghdad for the second week in August.

 Here is a snapshot of my visit which hopefully will encourage others to investigate business opportunities in Iraq.

 Flying into Baghdad

 I travelled overnight from London to Baghdad via Istanbul arriving at 06:00 on the Monday.
 Other than a 3 hour layover in Istanbul, and virtually no sleep, it was a relatively painless trip.

 Visa Entry – get into the right queue

 With the correct paperwork which is a paper/printed visa request supplied by the Ministry of Oil in my case, or any other Iraqi legal entity), a visa is issued on arrival.
 No photograph is needed, but US$82 (in cash, obviously) is to pay for it, and of course your passport.
 There is a special queue/office for the visa application, separate to the passport check queue.
 The visa is required first before the passport is stamped.
 I found this out having queued for the passport control, only then to be redirected to the visa office queue…….